Quantifying Spacetime Integration across a Partition with Synergy: Demonstrating the Promise of Synergy

 We wish to build intuition for how synergy captures integration differently from IIT4.
 We originally directly compared $\phi_s$ vs $\phi_s^{S1}$, but $\phi_s^{S1}$ was so strict having zero for all example systems and thus not very enlightening (results in Appendix \ref{app:comparefull}).
 So for pedagogical purposes of understanding ``what synergy is doing'' relative to IIT, we exploit symmetry and compare only the ``cause'' $\phi_c$ values across: IIT2 (2008), IIT3 (2014), IIT4 (2023), and the latest\cite{new_intrinsicdifference} (2025).
 After understanding $\phi_c$ then we can generalize to $\phi_s$ with greater confidence we are measuring what we intend.
 Of these, the most important comparison is between $\phi^{2023}_c$ (eq.~\eqref{eq:phi_c}) vs $\phi_c^{S1}$ (eq.~\eqref{eq:phi_c_S1}).

 Table \ref{fig:one} is a battery of deterministic doublet systems.
 See Appendix \ref{app:tutorial} to understand these systems.
-We choose deterministic doublets for simplicity and to remove any ambiguity about the MIP.
+We choose deterministic for simplicity and doublets to remove any ambiguity about the MIP.
 As all $\phi$ values vary with each state $s \in S$, for ease of comparison, we report the \emph{expected} $\phi_c$ over all states $s \in S$, denoted $\langle \phi_c \rangle$.\footnote{Examining the state-dependent case does not change the qualitative results for any presented examples.}

 Measure $\phi_c^{2025}$ is, by explicit design, zero for all deterministic systems regardless of their structure.
 While we are not opposed to this in principle, it is unclear to us why, on theoretical grounds, to preclude deterministic systems from consciousness.
-However, if this is a hard requirement for IIT measures, this need can be accommodated within a synergy framework as we'll see in the next section.
+However, if this is a hard requirement for IIT measures, it can be accommodated within a synergy framework.\footnote{As we'll see with measure $\phi_s^{S4}$ in the next section.}

-Table \ref{fig:one} reveals two major differences between existing $\phi$ and synergy-based measures: \begin{itemize} \item \textbf{Are GETs integrative?} The largest difference between current $\phi$ and synergy is in how they handle the GET (cross-copy) operation.
-Under $\phi^{2008}$, $\phi_c^{2014}$, and $\phi_c^{2023}$, GET operations are \emph{maximally} integrative.
-Under $\phi_c^{S1}$, GET operations are \emph{non}-integrative.
-Synergy requires at least two wires coming into the part, IIT does not.
-The fundamental argument for why integration should be zero for GET-GET is that there's no place where the information ``comes together''.
-For example, if you had a brain composed of two hemispheres each simply copying their states back and forth akin to GET-GET, is that whole brain possessing a single conscious experience?
-We would argue a firm ``No''.
-In favor of GET-GET's maximal integration, it is true that each node is wholly determined by an external force (the other node); so GET-GET is ``integrated'' for a sense of the term.
-But even accepting that GET-GET is in some sense integrated, example AND-XOR has more diversity and is presumably more ``complex'' than GET-GET.
-Yet $\phi$ scores AND-XOR as less integrated than GET-GET.
+Table \ref{fig:one} reveals three major differences between existing $\phi$ and synergy-based measures: \begin{itemize} \item \textbf{Irreducibility: spatial or infotheoretic?} The clearest contrast between current IIT and synergy is in how they handle the GET (cross-copy) operation.
+Under spatial irreducibility measures $\phi^{2008}$, $\phi_c^{2014}$, and $\phi_c^{2023}$, GET operations are \emph{maximally} integrative.
+But under infotheoretic irreducibility measures like $\phi_c^{S1}$, GET operations are \emph{non}-integrative.
+Synergy requires at least two wires coming into the part, current IIT does not.
+The philosophical argument for why integration should be zero for GET-GET is that there's no place where the information ``comes together''.
+For example, if a brain was composed of two identical hemispheres each simply copying their states back and forth akin to GET-GET, does that whole brain possess a single conscious experience?
+We would argue ``No''.